arbruijn/d1wasm/README.txt

-Hacky D1 port to Browser with WASM
+Hacky D1 port to the browser using Emscripten Asyncify